Learning Dynamic Mechanisms in Unknown Environments: A Reinforcement Learning Approach: Proof of Theorems and

-which concludes the proof of the seller regret.
+This completes the proof of the upper bounds of the welfare regret, the agent regret, and the seller regret.

-\textbf{Individual Rationality:} We do not assume the truthfulness of other agents besides agent $i$ in this part of proof.
-Recall that we do not charge the agents in the exploration phase, so the utility $u_{i t}$ of agent $i$ is always non-negative in the exploration phase.
-Thus, we just need to show the utility of agent $i$ is also non-negative in the exploitation phase.
-We have the following decomposition about the utility of agent $i$,
+\paragraph{Individual Rationality.} We note that for the proof of individual rationality, we do not require the truthfulness of agents other than agent $i$.
+Recall that if we do not charge the agents in the exploration phase, for any agent $i$, we always have utility $u_{i t} \geq 0$ during exploration because $r_{i} \geq 0$.
+Thus, we only need to bound from below agent $i$'s utility during the exploitation phase.
+When agent $i$ reports according to the reward function $r_i$ but other agents report rewards potentially untruthfully according to $\tilde{r}_j$ for $j\neq i$, we define $\tilde{R}^{-i}:=r_0 + \sum_{j\in [n], i\neq j} \tilde{r}_j$ and let $\tilde{\pi}_t^{\dag i}$ substitute $\widehat{\pi}^t$ in Algorithm \ref{algorithm:LMVL}, which is generated by Algorithm \ref{algorithm:L3} in the current reward setting.
+We further define the associated $F$ and $G$ generated by Algorithms \ref{algorithm:L3} and \ref{algorithm:L4} respectively as follows